BrowserJam/jam001/glutbrowser/README.md

-# GLUTBrowser - Made with only OpenGL and GLUT using C*
+# GLUTBrowser - Made with only OpenGL and GLUT using C

-*For now, I am using only C but may switch to C-style C++*
+This was a browser made in a weekend (really, 1 and a half days) for Browser Jam.
+The html parser was made entirely from scratch and is not very compliant (to say the least.)
+Line breaks are handled poorly, but you can render some basic web pages.
+Mouse input is working, but you unfortunately can't navigate because I don't have web requests working yet.

 ## Building (Windows)